mnwsth/monitor-endpoints/README.md

 }
 ```

-### JSON5 Features
+### JSON5 For Configuration Specification
-This configuration supports JSON5 format, which includes:
+This configuration by default uses JSON5 format for configuration specification, which includes:
 - Comments (both line and block comments)
 - Trailing commas
 - Unquoted property names